SiliconLabs/gecko-os-webapp/README.md

 ## Licence

-WiConnect Web App, WiConnect JS API Library & WiConnect JS Build System
+ZentriOS Web App, ZentriOS JS API Library & ZentriOS JS Build System

 Copyright (C) 2015, Sensors.com, Inc.
 All Rights Reserved.

-The WiConnect Web App, WiConnect JavaScript API and WiConnect JS build system are provided free of charge by Sensors.com.
+The ZentriOS Web App, ZentriOS JavaScript API and ZentriOS JS build system are provided free of charge by Sensors.com.
 The combined source code, and all derivatives, are licensed by Sensors.com SOLELY for use with devices manufactured by ACKme Networks, or approved by Sensors.com.